Can surfing kill you?

 Riptides

 Just like people can’t control other people, nobody can control the strength of a current and which way the current will be flowing.
-This is a danger that swimmers have to deal with too.
-If a surfer gets caught in a strong enough current, the surfer could end up being swept out to sea.

 Surfboards

-Surfboards and particularly high-performance shortboards are a hazard because of how pointed the nose of the board is.
 If you happen to wipe out, you still want to keep your surfboard under as much control as possible but you don’t want to be in front of your surfboard either.

-Getting hit by a board can lead to concussions and in the worst-case scenario drowning.
+Getting hit by a board can lead to concussions and, in the worst-case scenario, drowning.

 Animals that can kill you while surfing

-While you might be asking can surfing kill you?
 Sometimes it’s the other ocean inhabitants that you’re surfing with that can pose a serious risk to life.

-When you surf in the water, you never are alone, we share the ocean with a myriad of animals just below the surface of the water.
 Everybody thinks of coming into contact with a shark while surfing, however, sharks are not the only animal that could pose a lethal threat to surfers.

 Other animals that can pose a risk to surfers include: